carolwong492/carolwong492.github.io/essays/shoot-that-trouble.md

 <img class="ui image" src="../images/badQuestion.png">

 Within the post itself, the poor grammar continues and that can make the issue harder to parse.
 It begins with unneccessary information with, "My renpy code just dies."
 After that, all the information that is given is one run-on sentence and a short snippet of code that "completely broke the game."
 The user doesn't provide the error message that Ren'Py supplies.
 Without enough information to know for sure what is wrong, people are left to guess at a solution.
 Answering this question will require a lot of clarification and back-and-forth.
-For possible responders, this question will seem like a really annoying timesink that could've been avoided if enough information was given in the original post.
-Asking questions in a not-so-smart way will lower the likelihood that someone will actually put in the time to answer your question.
+And indeed, the first response on the post is someone giving a guess for what they think could fix their issue, but notes that the original poster really should have included the error message so that they could provide an actual answer.

 ## Good Lessons From Good Examples